-Engagement of training and professional development providers, including higher education, in aligning training and educational opportunities with the state/territory's framework implemented by interested institutions.
+Engagement of training and professional development providers, including higher education, in aligning training and educational opportunities with the state/territory's framework

+The Birth to Kindergarten Workgroups are voluntary cross-agency committees, which has been led by the Louisiana Board of Regents.
+The Birth to Kindergarten Workgroups have collectively created and supported the development of all coursework and degree structures for the Birth to Kindergarten statewide curriculum that will be voluntarily implemented by interested institutions.
 The voluntary statewide curriculum includes a collection of postsecondary coursework which builds on a series of professional degrees, earned over time as candidate's progress in the statewide coursework.
 Initial coursework will be offered by higher education institutions as well as private providers.
 Candidates will need to meet specific requirements for college credit to be awarded for coursework offered by private providers.